Page Contents:

-JRB encourages all hunters to use a LIFELINE or CLIMBING ROPE instead of a TETHER, ensuring you can safely rappel to ground at all times.
 In the event of a loss of footing from a slip or equipment failure, a tether is too short and can leave a hunter stuck in a tree, requiring a rescue.
-See the Safety page and playlist for additional info.
-This page explores 5 dimensions of a Lifeline and Rappel System.
+See the Safety page for additional info.

-1. The Rope
+2. The Rope

-Please review the information on the Rope page, which covers the different types of ropes and product recommendations and discounts:
+Please review the information on the Rope page, which covers the different types of ropes and product recommendations and discounts.

 In terms of length, for a single rope system, we need enough rope to go from the ground to the highest anchor we will use, on the thickest tree we would ever climb.
 For most Saddle Hunters, JRB recommends 40′ of rope which should allow climbing to 25′.
 See the info on the Rope page for a recommended minimum diameter based on your weight.

-2. The Anchor
+3. The Anchor

-3. The Rappel Device (& technique)
+4. The Rappel Device (& technique)

 See the Ape Canyon Products here, and use the JRB15 coupon code: Ape Canyon Ascenders and Descenders